Find out more about Business Intelligence Software

 Page last modified

-Our site employs our special SmartScore™ algorithm to examine all the products in the Business Intelligence Software category in orded to help you decide on the best possible app.
-It takes into consideration the following aspects: key modules, collaboration tools, customization, available integrations, user friendliness, help & support, security, mobility, general media ratings.
-At the moment, Sisense is the leader in this category and our experts are really satisfied with it.
-Following detailed testing it had the best results among its competitors and we strongly suggest that you include it as one of the choices for your business.
+Our platform makes use of our certified SmartScore™ method to evaluate all the applications in the Business Intelligence Software category in orded to help you decide on the best possible software.
+It compares and contrasts the following elements: key features, collaboration possibilities, custom elements, integrations with other services, ease of use, help & support, how secure a software is, mobility, general media ratings.
+Currently, Sisense is the leader in this category and is recommended by our experts.
+After detailed testing it had the best results among its competitors and our reviewers strongly suggest that you consider it as one of the alternatives for your needs.

-A summary of total user satisfaction with the solutions in our Business Intelligence Software category based on our unique algorythm that analyzes customer reviews, comments and opinions across a wide range of social media sites to help you make an educated buying choice.
+An overview of general user satisfaction with the solutions in our Business Intelligence Software category evaluated with our unique algorythm that collects user reviews, comments and opinions across a broad range of social media sites in order to help you make an educated investment decision.

-A summary of what type of devices and operating systems are supported by the listed B2B solutions in the Business Intelligence Software category, including mobile platforms and web-based solutions.
+An analysis of what kind of devices and operating systems are supported by the listed B2B solutions in the Business Intelligence Software category, including mobile platforms and web-based solutions.

-Learn which languages and geographies are served by the top B2B solutions in the Business Intelligence Software category, including spftware designed for international markets and created for multi-cultural teams of employees.
+Find out what languages and geographies are served by the popular B2B apps in the Business Intelligence Software category, including apps designed for international markets and created for multi-cultural teams of employees.